 The vineyard has a terroir of gravel and clay soils is in one, large single, vineyard block.
 The vines are planted to a density of 6,000 vines per hectare.
 Today, the wine of Chateau Suau is vinified in French oak barrels.
 But that was not always the case.

 Today, the wine is completely vinified in French oak barrels.
-25% of those barrels are new, the remaining barrels are 1 year old.
+25% of those barrels are 100% new, French oak.
+The remaining barrels are one year, old.

 Since 2008, Chateau Suau has practiced 100% organic, farming techniques as required by Ecocert for certification.
-Chateau Suau earned their official certification in 2012.
+Chateau Suau earned its official certification in 2012.